pokhrelanmol/code-commit-monitor/README.md

 ### Using: go install

-Make sure you have Go installed on your system (version 1.16 or higher recommended), then run:
+Make sure you have Go installed on your system.

 Clone the repository and build manually: